-- Use it as a topping on a no-bake cheesecake or cheesecake dip for dessert.
+- Use it as a topping on cheesecake or cheesecake dip for dessert.

-- Pour it all over your blueberry pancakes at breakfast or Belgian waffles for brunch.
+- Pour it all over your blueberry pancakes, Belgian waffles or a liege waffle for brunch.

 - It’s great swirled into your yogurt or drizzled over granola, or oats.
 Watch it drip down a slice of pound cake or use it as a layer in a delicious parfait.

 You can.
 This blueberry sauce recipe works with all kinds of berries, including strawberries, raspberries, blackberries, and even cranberries.
 You could use apples, cherries, and peaches too!